Students in Class

 For admission to graduate studies in the Department of Government and Politics, students are expected to have an undergraduate preparation of at least 18 credits in government and politics, political science, or an equivalent field, and a 3.0 GPA.
 Any deficiency in preparation may require supplementary or conditional credits in the form of suitable graduate courses, as determined by the department.

 The following sample courses represent the five areas of concentration for the M.A. in Government and Politics.
-Courses in the International Relations concentration are also offered on the Rome campus.
 Course descriptions are listed in the University’s Graduate Bulletin.

 American Government